 - Are full power stations running hybrid HD Radio (IBOC) afforded any additional protections above and beyond the current analog protections?

-- I hear the FCC has a filing window open for FM translators, how can I get a translator for an LPFM station?
+- How can I get a translator for an LPFM station?

 - Can the FCC waive minimum distance spacing requirements for a full-power station on the same channel or first adjacent channel?

 - I am already granted with a second adjacent waiver but now I need to make a change on Form 318 for the same channel.
 Since I have already received a second-adjacent channel waiver for a particular station, do I have to submit a new waiver request?